oddbird/oddleventy/content/work/ui-fund.md

 we researched the major pain-points and most highly-requested features in CSS -- along with the existing tools and proposed solutions.
-That research lead to a number of new proposals and explainers for new CSS features like [Cascade Layers](/tags/cascade-layers/),
+That research led to a number of new proposals and explainers for new CSS features like [Cascade Layers](/tags/cascade-layers/),